rails/rails-dev-box/README.md

 That's it.

-(If you want to use VMWare Fusion instead of VirtualBox, write `vagrant up --provider=vmware_fusion` instead of `vagrant up` when building the VM for the first time.
-After that, Vagrant will remember your provider choice, and you won't need to include the `provider` flag again.)

-(If you want to use Parallels Desktop instead of VirtualBox, you need Vagrant 1.5+, and write `vagrant up --provider=parallels` instead of `vagrant up` when building the VM for the first time.
-After that, Vagrant will remember your provider choice, and you won't need to include the `provider` flag again.)

-If the base box is not present that command fetches it first.
-The setup itself takes about 3 minutes in my MacBook Air.
 After the installation has finished, you can access the virtual machine with

     host $ vagrant ssh
-    Welcome to Ubuntu 12.04 LTS (GNU/Linux 3.2.0-23-generic-pae i686)
+    Welcome to Ubuntu 14.04.1 LTS (GNU/Linux 3.13.0-36-generic i686)
     ...
     vagrant@rails-dev-box:~$